-The Transfer Policy Review Scoping Team will not be meeting at ICANN67.
+The Transfer Policy Review Scoping Team has completed its work and will not be meeting at ICANN68.

 On 22 April 2019, the ICANN organization delivered the most recent version of the Transfer Policy Status Report (TPSR) to the GNSO Council.
 It provides details on: 1) the intended purposes of the Transfer Policy (formerly known as the IRTP); 2) an overview of the domain name transfer process; 3) the impact of the Temporary Specification and the Registration Data Access Protocol (RDAP) on the Transfer Policy; 4) metrics related to the Transfer Policy; and 5) a summary of the public comments and survey responses to the published TPSR.